-The University of California San Diego’s Basic Science Fund takes a tailored approach that emphasizes “fit” of donor interests with basic research opportunities and includes multiple award mechanisms and options.
+The University of California San Diego’s discovery science Fund takes a tailored approach that emphasizes “fit” of donor interests with basic research opportunities and includes multiple award mechanisms and options.
 Each mechanism normally includes a competitive aspect; however, funds can be targeted to individual scientists and their area of science.

 PURPOSE AND FOCUS: